rackerlabs/technical-blog/_posts/2019-04-18-parse-xml-in-pl-sql.md

 output.
 The first approach is a three-step process, which requires the following pieces of code:

-1)	Create the Oracle table.
+1. Create the Oracle table.
-2)	Insert the data of the XML file into the table created in step 1.
+2. Insert the data of the XML file into the created table.
-3)	Write a SELECT statement to extract values from the table.
+3. Write a SELECT statement to extract values from the table.

 The second option is a single-step process where you write a SELECT statement and get the desired result.